 MLIS and Master of Social Work Dual Degree

 In Dominican’s one-of-a-kind dual degree graduate program in social work and library and information science you’ll gain a unique and valuable perspective on these interconnected fields.
 You’ll also earn both master’s degrees faster and at lower cost than earning them separately.
-The program can be completed fully online in as little as three years.
+The program can be completed fully online in as little as three years for eligible students with a bachelor’s in social work.
 You’ll be uniquely prepared for a rewarding career helping to reimagine the way we serve and lift up our diverse communities.